 Product/Version: PowerPoint 2013 for Windows

-Each PowerPoint presentation contains several slides which many users believe are akin to a blank canvas or an empty sheet of paper!
-You can thereafter add content to the slides in much the same way as you use brushes to create strokes of paint to color a canvas.
+Each PowerPoint presentation contains one or more slides.
+Until you add content including text to them, these slides appear like a blank canvas or an empty sheet of paper!
+You can thereafter add content to the slides in much the same way as you use brushes to create strokes of paint, or a pen to write.
 For example, do you want some text?
-You add a text box.
+Then you must add a text box.
 Want a picture?
-Just insert a picture and place it anywhere on your slide!
-Wait, this is not really the way that you work with PowerPoint!
+Just insert a picture and place it anywhere on your slide.
+But wait, because this is not really the best way to work in PowerPoint!

 Change Slide Layout in PowerPoint 2016 for Windows